On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Numerical Results

 \section{Numerical Results}

-The metrics defined in Section \ref{sec:analytical_results} are here analyzed using network parameters listed in Table~\ref{tab:sim_param}.
-It can be noted that the UL open-loop power is adapted so that the average UL SNR is always 3 for cell-edge users.
-The bandwidth of 20~MHz is a typical value for the 2.6~GHz frequency band.
-The value of the FPC coefficient is chosen after typical values obtained in \cite{Ubeda08, Simonsson08, Mullner09, Xiao06, Rao07}.
-The maximal UL transmit power is another typical value confirmed in \cite{Joshi17}.
-The value $\tau$ is chosen in order to satisfy the conditions $\tau >> R$ and $r_m < \tau$.

-The analysis is done under two densification scenarios: \begin{enumerate}[(a)] \item \textbf{Densification of both BSs and UEs with a constant UE/BS density ratio $\lambda^{u}/\lambda^{b}$}: To reflect real-world scenarios accurately, network parameters are adjusted according to the BS density.
-Specifically, for lower densities, a macro cell network is considered, while for higher densities, a small cell network is adopted, as illustrated in Table~\ref{tab:sim_param_a}.
-Parameter values are chosen according to our previous analysis on a real-world macro cell network \cite{GontierAccess} and according to \cite{GSMAsmallcell} for small cell networks. \end{enumerate}
+In this section, the four questions of the introduction are answered, using the metrics defined in Section~\ref{sec:analytical_results}.
+Before going deeper, the term \textit{densification} has to be clarified.
+The number of BSs, clusters or UEs in the clusters can independently increase.
+To evaluate the impact of each, four scenarios are used. \begin{enumerate}[(a)] \item \textbf{Densification of clusters with constant BS density and number of points per cluster} \item \textbf{Densification of points in each clusters with constant cluster and BS densities} \item \textbf{Densification of BSs and clusters with a constant UE/BS density ratio $\lambda^{u}/\lambda^{b}$} \item \textbf{Densification of BSs and points in each clusters with a constant UE/BS density ratio $\lambda^{u}/\lambda^{b}$} \end{enumerate}

-\begin{enumerate}[(a)] \item \textbf{BS densification according to UE densification thresholds}: For low UE densities, the BS density is set to $\numprint[BS/km^2]{10}$.
-However, there is a maximum number of UEs that a single BS can accommodate.
+In real-world scenarios, as BSs are typically macro cellular BSs (MCs) for low densities of BSs/UEs, they are more likely to be small cells (SCs) for high BSs/UEs densities for two reasons.
+First, as the density of BSs increases, it is of interest to decrease the emit power at the BSs because the emit power and the BS density are proportional to the mean DL EMFE, as can be seen from \eqref{eq:mean_exp_DL}.
+Second, there is a maximum number of UEs that a single BS can accommodate.
 We set the maximal number of UEs per BS as the number of RBs available over the channel bandwidth given by

-\end{enumerate} With a channel bandwidth of 20~MHz, a guardband (GB) of 5\% of the channel bandwidth at each extremity, a subcarrier spacing (SCS) of 15~kHz and 12 subframes per frame, the maximal number of RBs is $N_{RB} = 100$.
-Therefore, when $\lambda^{u} > 100 \cdot \numprint[BS/km^2]{10}$, we switch to a network of small cells with a higher density of $\numprint[BS/km^2]{1000}$ (in order to have the lowest possible BS density respecting the condition $\lambda^{u}\leq\lambda^{b}$).
-The network parameters for this scenario are listed in Table~\ref{tab:sim_param_b}.
+At 2.6~GHz, with a channel bandwidth of 20~MHz, a guardband (GB) of 5\% of the channel bandwidth at each extremity, a subcarrier spacing (SCS) of 15~kHz and 12 subframes per frame, the maximal number of RBs is $N_{RB} = 100$.
+Therefore, when $\lambda^{u} > 100 \lambda^b$ or $\lambda^b > \numprint[BS/km^2]{1000}$, we switch from a network of MCs to a network of SCs.